 So, here I go.
 I have been doing this for 10 days now.
-Up until this point I have yet to get to 500 words in a day.
+Up until this point, I have yet to get to 500 words in a day.
 I guess I have allowed myself to get distracted.
-Let’s face it, distraction is everywhere!
+Let’s face it; distraction is everywhere!
 Before I started down this path, I knew this would not be easy.
 I knew I would probably struggle to get to my daily goal.
 So none of this is a surprise to me.

 Iteration Is Key

 I will keep working, iterating on the practice until I find something which works.
 I will enjoy the journey and treasure the lessons learned along the way.
 What I will not do is quit.
 This is more about practice and less about writing beautiful prose.
 From what I have read or heard via podcasts, this writing will not be for public consumption most of the time.
-For some reason that seems backward.
+For some reason, that seems backward.
 I guess I find it hard to write when I do not have an audience in mind.

 It is also difficult to write without a topic.
 So I started by writing out my goals and working on them each day.
-Half of the time I was outlining and not writing paragraphs.
+Half of the time, I was outlining and not writing paragraphs.
 A lot of times my daily writing is a mishmash of notes, thoughts, and sometimes prose.
 I am not sure what will ultimately come out of this practice, but I am told the rewards are worth it.

 Tracking My Progress

-I have also been outlining goals, tracking, etc. in a tool called Notion.
-I have seen endless posts about the wonderful tool which is Notion, but until now I have yet to dive in to see what all of the fuss is about.
+I have also been outlining goals, tracking, etc., in a tool called Notion.
+I have seen endless posts about the wonderful tool, which is Notion, but until now, I have yet to dive in to see what all of the fuss is about.
 I have a page outlining goals.
 I created several pages for tracking my progress on goals.
 I keep adding to it, learning how to mark things off as I make progress on these goals.

 The good thing about writing about this is that I need to come back to my goals regularly just to see how I am doing.
 As I learn and make mistakes I will change things.
 I might change the details of a goal or the entire goal itself.
-The idea is to keep at this to get to a healthy habit.
+The idea is to keep at this to get into a healthy habit.
 I have never done a brain dump on this scale before.
 So, we will see what comes out of spilling my guts each day.